NA-92 Bhakkar-II: 2018–2023: NA-98 Bhakkar-II

+2024–present: NA-92 Bhakkar-II

 Election 2002

-General elections were held on 10 Oct 2002.
+General elections were held on 10 October 2002.
 Chaudhry Shujat Hussain of PML-Q won by 103,508 votes.

+By-election 2003

+A by-election was held in 15 January 2003.
+Rashid Akbar Khan Nawani of PML-Q won the election with 121,190 votes.

 Election 2008

 The result of general election 2008 in this constituency is given below.

 Result

 Rashid Akbar Khan succeeded in the election 2008 and became the member of National Assembly.